Portergos/portergos-iso/README.md

-WARNING For people still using the old Portergos repository, follow instructions to make the transition here https://github.com/Portergos/portergos-iso/blob/master/instructions_new_repository
+Hi!
+Welcome to Portergos develop page.
+This distro is based on archlinux and contains an offline installer, forked from PacBang.

+Portergos means "Portable Antergos" - Though Antergos distro is ending, i'm keeping the name, perhaps in the future will be called "Posterus" which means "future" in Latin and have a very similar name.

 I'm simplifying Portergos iso, basically removing stuff.
 I believe K.I.S.S filosophy is the best for an "one man made distro" The offline installer is maintained, all others were removed.
 Openbox will still be installed, but only xfce4 and i3 will be available at the welcome screen.

 I'm also working to have calamares installer, which i hope in the future may contain online and offline installer with a nice simple interface.

-Portergos (Portable Antergos) - Though Antergos distro is ending, i'm keeping the name, perhaps in the future will be called "Posterus" which means "future" in Latin and have a very similar name.

 Repositories:
-Portergos + Archlinux
+Archlinux + Portergos

 Offline installer

-Persistence mode when portergos copied using dd, see turorial https://github.com/Portergos/Youtube-notes/blob/master/003%20portergos_persistent
+Persistence mode when portergos iso is burned using dd, see tutorial https://github.com/Portergos/Youtube-notes/blob/master/003%20portergos_persistent